tasmota/docs/docs/Zigbee.md

 #### 5. Set Configure Reporting

-This configuration tells the motion sensor to report attributes on a regulare basis (min once per hour) and whenever a change occurs.
+This configuration tells the motion sensor to report attributes on a regular basis (min once per hour) and whenever a change occurs.

 ```json
 ZbSend {"Device":"HueMotion","Endpoint":2,"Send":"0001_06/00210020100E30F200"}